-Journey Through Mongolia and Russia small group tour
+Journey Through Mongolia and Russia by Train

 This fully escorted journey through Mongolia and Russia small group tours program takes the active senior, with an interest in experiencing something different, into Mongolia and Russia.
 It includes a journey on the Trans-Siberian Railway.